 This sudden change leads to the tearing of collagen and elastin in our skin.
-Through these tears, the blood vessels underneath can show through, which leaves the red marks—one of the common colors of new stretch marks.
+Through these tears, the blood vessels underneath can show through, which leaves red marks—one of the standard colours of new stretch marks.

 According to the American Pregnancy Association (APA), the development of stretch marks usually come in three stages:

 - Stage 1: New stretch marks will appear pink.
 They may be itchy.
 The surrounding skin of the stretch mark will look flattened.

 - Stage 2: The stretch marks will get longer and more prominent and transition into a darker colour, like red or purple.